flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeEntitiesDetectionJob
-### Gets the properties associated with an entities detection job.
-Use this operation to get the status of a detection job.
+> Gets the properties associated with an entities detection job.
+Use this operation to get the status of a detection job.<br/>

 #### Input Parameters
 * `Action` - _required_